 Wherever it is safe to do so and is felt not to cause any further risk to the child, the DSL will speak to parents regarding any concerns that have been raised.
-Concerns that could lead to a child or parent being considered “at risk of threat of significant harm” MUST be reported to children’s services as part of our legal duty.
-Where it is felt that talking to parents before informing Children’s Services would put a child at further risk or cause an investigation to be obstructed school will ring Children’s Services without first talking to the parent or carers.
-Children’s Services will then decide how they want parents to be informed and school will follow their advice.
+Concerns that could lead to a child or parent being considered “at risk of threat or harm” will be reported to Children’s Services as part of our legal duty.
+Where it is felt that talking to parents before informing Children’s Services would put a child at further risk or cause an investigation to be obstructed, the school will ring Children’s Services without first talking to the parent or carers.
+Children’s Services will then decide how they want parents to be informed and the school will follow their advice.
 We are then unable to talk to parents about the concerns until any following investigation has been undertaken.

-We understand that parents and carers may find conversations around these concerns upsetting and difficult and may even feel it is a personal attack against them but our priority will always be around keeping children safe and we therefore have a duty to take all concerns seriously.
+We understand that parents and carers may find conversations around these concerns upsetting and difficult and may even feel it is a personal attack against them but our priority will always be around keeping children safe and we, therefore, have a duty to take all concerns seriously.
 We try to keep these conversations as objective as possible, dealing only with facts, in the hope that it helps parents and carers to see that this is not a judgement but an opportunity to share important information.
 We also understand that children’s interpretation of events may differ from that of adults but again are sure you will agree that our priority must be the child’s version of events in the initial instance.

 Ultimately, we would hate anything to happen to a child because we didn’t act appropriately and therefore would hope that all members of our school community fully understand why we need to follow the procedures we do.